Microsoft-Build-2016/CodeLabs-Office/Module2-MsGraphWeb/README.md

 1. Provide a **Name** for the new app and click **Create application**.

 1. On the new app confirmation screen, click **Generate New Password** to generate an application password.
-Make sure you copy this value before closing the **New password generated** dialog...you display it again.
+Make sure you copy this value before closing the **New password generated** dialog...you cannot display it again.

 	![Generate secret](Images/Mod2_Secret.png?raw=true "Generate secret")